The "Governance and Regulation" Chair of University Paris-Dauphine|PSL has four openings in economics and/or management:

 Three positions for doctoral candidates, specializing in

 One position for a postdoctoral fellowship, focusing on the political economy and institutional organization of regulation.

 More information about the hosting chair is here.

-In fifteen years of existence, the European School of New Institutional Economic (ESNIE) has become one of the most prominent events in research on institutional and organizational economics.
-In 2015, in order to adapt to the School’s evolution, notably in terms of the topics being studied, ESNIE became the Institutional and Organizational Economics Academy (IOEA).
+In eighteen years of existence, the Institutional and Organizational Economics Academy (IOEA) has become one of the most prominent events in research on institutional and organizational economics.

 Using rigorous scientific methods, Institutional and Organizational Economics (IOE) focuses on the analysis of the economic impacts and on the evolutions of co-ordination frameworks: institutions, organizations and contracts.
 Main subjects of investigation cover issues that are essential in the design of efficient public policies and firm strategies.
 IOE put emphasis on applied analysis to confront the theory to facts to enrich the former accordingly.
 In addition, it is based on multi-disciplinarity to stimulate cross-fertilisation among political science, anthropology, sociology, management, law, and economics.

 The IOEA organizes three types of activities:

 Over the years, IOEA has continually built up a dense and wide network of researchers and students interested in this dynamic field.